bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="5.575in"} -->

-I\'m going to bit of a smaller screen to start with.
-And when we do this, we\'re going to go through and look at how the code works together.
-We don\'t even need to really look at the CSS for now, so I\'ll pull that out of the way.
+I&apos;m going to bit of a smaller screen to start with.
+And when we do this, we&apos;re going to go through and look at how the code works together.
+We don&apos;t even need to really look at the CSS for now, so I&apos;ll pull that out of the way.
 I have four divs inside here.
 Now, in each case, each one of these divs is exactly the same.
-The code doesn\'t change at all.
+The code doesn&apos;t change at all.
 You can kind of trust me on that one.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->